 "Burn rate" refers to the number of shares that are subject to awards that the Company grants over a particular period of time.
-The total number of shares of Common Stock subject to awards that the Company granted under the 2012 Plan and its other equity compensation plans in each of the last three fiscal years, and to date (as of January 8, 2016) for fiscal year 2016, is as follows:
+The total number of shares of Common Stock subject to awards that the Company granted under the 2012 Plan and its other equity compensation plans in each of the last three fiscal years, and to date (as of January 6, 2017) for fiscal year 2017, is set forth below.
+The number of shares presented in this "burn rate" discussion reflects the actual number of shares subject to awards on each applicable grant date, and the number of shares granted has not been retroactively adjusted to take into account the impact of the special cash dividend that was declared by the Company in July 2016.

-- 614,700 shares in fiscal 2013 (which was 2.3% of the weighted-average number of shares of Common Stock outstanding in 2013), of which 530,700 shares were subject to restricted stock and restricted stock unit awards and 84,000 shares were subject to stock options; - · 706,325 shares in fiscal 2014 (which was 2.3% of the weighted-average number of shares of Common Stock outstanding in 2014), of which 661,500 shares were subject to restricted stock and restricted stock unit awards and 44,825 shares were subject to stock options; - 561,500 shares in fiscal 2015 (which was 1.9% of the weighted-average number of shares of Common Stock outstanding in 2015), of which 524,150 shares were subject to restricted stock and restricted stock unit awards and 37,350 shares were subject to stock options; - 6,200 shares in fiscal 2016 through January 8, 2016 (which was 0.02% of the number of shares of Common Stock outstanding on January 8, 2016), of which zero shares were subject to restricted stock and restricted stock unit awards and 6,200 shares were subject to stock options.
+- 706,325 shares in fiscal 2014 (which was 2.3% of the weighted-average number of shares of Common Stock outstanding in 2014), of which 661,500 shares were subject to restricted stock and restricted stock unit awards and 44,825 shares were subject to stock options; - 561,500 shares in fiscal 2015 (which was 1.9% of the weighted-average number of shares of Common Stock outstanding in 2015), of which 524,150 shares were subject to restricted stock and restricted stock unit awards and 37,350 shares were subject to stock options; - 477,150 shares in fiscal 2016 (which was 1.8% of the weighted-average number of shares of Common Stock outstanding in 2016), of which 449,250 shares were subject to restricted stock and restricted stock unit awards and 27,900 shares were subject to stock options; - 512,768 shares in fiscal 2017 through January 6, 2017 (which was 2.0% of the number of shares of Common Stock outstanding on January 6, 2017), of which 145,919 shares were subject to restricted stock and restricted stock unit awards (excluding performance-based stock units), 366,849 shares were subject to performance-based restricted stock unit awards granted under our new performance-based long-term equity award program (based on achieving the maximum level of performance), and 0 shares were subject to stock options.

-Thus, the total number of shares of Common Stock subject to awards granted under the 2012 Plan and other equity compensation plans per year over the last three fiscal years (2013, 2014, and 2015) has been, on average, 2.2% of the weighted-average number of shares of Common Stock outstanding.
+Thus, the total number of shares of Common Stock subject to awards granted under the 2012 Plan and other equity compensation plans per year over the last three fiscal years (2014, 2015, and 2016) has been, on average, 1.9% of the weighted-average number of shares of Common Stock outstanding.